python-sdbus/python-sdbus/docs/general.rst

 `Asyncio documentation <https://docs.python.org/3/library/asyncio.html>`_

-Generally blocking IO should only be used for simple scripts and programs that interact with existing dbus objects.
+Generally blocking IO should only be used for simple scripts and programs that interact with existing D-Bus objects.

 Blocking:
 ^^^^^^^^^^^^^^^^^^^^^
 * Blocking is easier to initiate (no event loop)
 * Properties behave exactly as Python properties do. (i.e. can assign with '=' operator)
 * Only allows one request at a time.
-* No dbus signals.
+* No D-Bus signals.
-* Cannot serve objects, only interact with existing object on dbus.
+* Cannot serve objects, only interact with existing object on D-Bus.

 :doc:`/sync_quick`